AStevens-Ai/Static_Site_Generator/readme.md

 ## How to Use

-1. Replace the root directories `/content` directory index.md file,  with a file ending in the extension `.md` that contains all the Markdown you’d like to render on the page.
+1. Replace the root directories `/content` directory index.md file, or even add other directories/files  with a file ending in the extension `.md` that contains all the Markdown you’d like to render on the page.
 2. Simply run: `./main.sh` in the root directory.